CV & Current Projects

 Forensic Language Analyst: Consultant.
 Robert Leonard Associates.

 Research Assistant for Dr. Scott Franks.
-Toronto Metropolitan University.
+Lincoln Alexander School of Law, Toronto Metropolitan University.
+Toronto

 Lead Research Analyst.
 Institute for Forensic Linguistics, Threat Assessment, and Strategic Analysis.
 New York

 Case Manager.
-Forensic Linguistics Capital Case Innocence Project.
+Forensic Linguistics Capital Case Innocence Project (now the Forensic Linguistics Justice Project).
 New York

 Teaching Experience